Sarcopenia

 What to Do Next

-If you are worried about age-related muscle loss, book a physiotherapy assessment.
-A physiotherapist may help identify what is driving your weakness, assess your balance and function, and build a practical strength program for home, gym, or supervised rehabilitation.
+If you are worried about age-related muscle loss, book a physiotherapy or exercise physiology appointment.
+A physiotherapist may help identify pain, balance, mobility, or injury factors that limit your exercise.
+An exercise physiologist may help build a progressive strength and conditioning plan for long-term function.

 Strength Products